megahomyak/obs_scene_switcher/README.md

 # What?

-This program allows to switch OBS scenes by clicking the toolbar icon, on which the first letter of the name of the current scene is written.
+This program allows to switch OBS scenes by clicking the task bar icon, on which the first letter of the name of the current scene is written.

 # Why?

-I needed a convenient way to switch the scenes and know which one is active right now.
+I needed a convenient way to switch the scenes and determine which one is active right now.
 Since this is a personal tool, there are a few considerations:

 * It does not account for any changes in scenes list after the launch
 * It does not account for sudden disconnects from OBS